House Bill Introductions

 HF 2739 (Feist): A data practices bill that requires each political subdivision to establish a procedure for monitoring access to private or confidential data; also setting forth what data request results are admissible in court.
 See also Companion Bill SF 2885.

 Status: Introduced 3/24/25; referred to Judiciary Finance and Civil Law.
+No further action.

 HF 2783 (Klevorn): Public program funding, includes funding for state building renewable energy, energy storage and electric vehicle promotion.
 See also Companion Bill SF 3045.